-What is the average age for hormone therapy treatment?
+What is the average age for treatment?

-What age should I have my hormones tested?
+What age should I have mine tested?

 Around the age of 22 many of your hormones start to decline naturally, and continue to do so over the course of your life.
-By recording a baseline hormone level when you’re at your healthiest, your specialist hormone doctor will be able to ensure your hormones stay balanced and within this ideal range when you undergo hormone treatments.
+By recording a baseline hormone level when you’re at your healthiest, your specialist will be able to ensure your hormones stay balanced and within this ideal range when you undergo hormone treatments.

-Irrespective of age, hormone replacement therapy remains the foremost treatment for the common symptoms of hormonal imbalance like a loss of drive and energy, increased abdominal fat, and a low sex drive.
+Irrespective of age, hormone therapy remains the foremost treatment for the common symptoms of hormonal imbalance like a loss of drive and energy, increased abdominal fat, and a low sex drive.